bright/new-www/content/blog/exposed-rsql-search-implementation.md

 ---
 Overview
 ---
-In this tutorial we are going to implement `search` functionality into the Exposed using jirutka's RSQL parser
+In this tutorial, we are going to implement `search` functionality into the Exposed using jirutka's RSQL parser

 RSQL is a query language for parametrized filtering of entries in RESTful APIs.\
-JetBrains Exposed is a lightweight SQL library on top of JDBC driver for Kotlin language.
+JetBrains Exposed is a lightweight SQL library on top of the JDBC driver for Kotlin language.

 Setting up a test application